ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Further technical resources will be released alongside all Ixian sub-projects which will allow third party developers to connect and take advantage of the Ixian Platform for their own applications and tecnhologies.

-TODO: Ixian mission statement, "The Dream of Ixian", goals...
+The goal of Ixian is to improve upon existing methods and solve some problems inherent in contemporary blockchain technology.
+We believe that DLT can be made better and this is our attempt to show that.

 # 2. Features

 The core Ixian Platform is comprised of three main Ixian Products: The Ixian DLT, the S2 Streaming network and the SPIXI Instant Messaging Client.
 This document is concerned primarily with the Ixian DLT Product, but major features for all three sub-projects are listed to showcase the Ixian Advantage.

 ## Ixian DLT
  * Consensus-based block acceptance that allows the network to dynamically adjust the requirement for block validity.
+(Termed `Ixiac` algorithm.)
  * Fast and stable block validation and acceptance, based on the “Distributed Lockstep” method, which allows parallel computation by the distinct nodes.
  * Redacted Blockchain, which allows new nodes to join the network quickly and efficiently, without large downloads or massive recomputation.
  * Hybrid consensus and Proof-of-Work algorithms, taking advantage of the former for low processing cost of network operation and the latter for rapid currency generation in the initial phases.